yaronf/I-D/STAR/draft-ietf-acme-star.md

 granularity.

-Specifically, a server states its availability to grant unauthenticated access to a client's Order star-certificate by setting the star-allow-certificate-get attribute to true in the meta field of the Directory object:
+Specifically, a server states its availability to grant unauthenticated access to a client's Order star-certificate by setting the allow-certificate-get attribute to true in the meta field of the Directory object:

-- star-allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET requests to star-certificate URLs.
+- allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET requests to star-certificate URLs.

-A client states its will to access the issued star-certificate via unauthenticated GET by adding a recurrent-certificate-get attribute to its Order and setting it to true.
+A client states its will to access the issued star-certificate via unauthenticated GET by adding an allow-certificate-get attribute to the auto-renewal object of its Order and setting it to true.

-- recurrent-certificate-get (optional, boolean): If this field is present and set to true, the client requests the server to allow unauthenticated GET to the star-certificate associated with this Order.
+- allow-certificate-get (optional, boolean): If this field is present and set to true, the client requests the server to allow unauthenticated GET to the star-certificate associated with this Order.

 If the server accepts the request, it MUST reflect the attribute setting in the resulting Order object.

 ## Computing notBefore and notAfter of STAR Certificates
+{: #computing-effective-cert-lifetime}

 We define "nominal renewal date" the point in time when a new short-term certificate for a given STAR Order is due.
-It is a multiple of the Order's recurrent-certificate-validity that starts with the issuance of the first short-term certificate and is upper-bounded by the Order's recurrent-end-date ({{fignrd}}).
+It is a multiple of the Order's auto-renewal lifetime that starts with the issuance of the first short-term certificate and is upper-bounded by the Order's auto-renewal end-date ({{fignrd}}).

 ~~~
-    rcv    - STAR Order's recurrent-certificate-validity
+    T      - STAR Order's auto-renewal lifetime
-    red    - STAR Order's recurrent-end-date
+    end    - STAR Order's auto-renewal end-date
     nrd[i] - nominal renewal date of the i-th STAR certificate

-                 .-rcv-.   .-rcv-.   .-rcv-.   .__.
+                 .- T -.   .- T -.   .- T -.   .__.
-                /       \ /       \ /       \ /  red
+                /       \ /       \ /       \ /  end
     -----------o---------o---------o---------o----X-------> t
               nrd[0]    nrd[1]    nrd[2]    nrd[3]
 ~~~